kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 - Google Cloud
 - Hardware (e.g. Nest thermostat, Pixel Phones, Google Home Speakers and others)

 You might notice that all of the revenue sources above are google services and products and none of it mentions other non-Google businesses that Alphabet owns.
 It is not because I forgot to mention it; it is because the **Alphabet's other subsidiaries besides Google does not generate any material revenues**.

 Alphabets "Other Bets" are not even 0.5% of revenue, so we can simply ignore it for now.
 Maybe it will change in the future, but this is where we are now and at least in terms of revenues Alphabet = Google.
 Alphabet = Google doesn't so easily apply if we look at operating income or net income level, but I will come to this later.

-## How Much Money Does Google (Alphabet) make: Summarized Earnings Report
+## How Much Money Does Google (Alphabet) Make: Summarized Earnings Report

 With **$137bn in revenues last year** which was a solid growth of **23%**, **Google/Alphabet earned 30.7bn net income in 2018** which is a staggering 243% increase compared to the previous year.